 Scoping hearings were held via webinar on April 14 and 15, 2021.
-Four written comments were submitted online, and those can be viewed HERE.
+Four written comments were submitted online.
 Nine members of the public attended scoping hearings, though not all attendees provided verbal comments.
-During scoping, an action considering increase of the commercial trip limit had not yet been included in the amendment.
-No comments specific to commercial trip limits were received during scoping.
+During scoping, an action considering increase of the